 (e) Buried pesticides; and

 (f) Stockpiles of production wastes.
-The production of lindane created large amounts of waste containing other isomers of hexachlorocyclohexane including the alpha and beta isomers.
+The production of lindane created large amounts of waste containing other isomers of HCH including the alpha and beta isomers.
 The total quantity of waste was about 8 times the lindane output.

 Mirex